-Cherry Pound Cake (Bundt Cake)
+Cherry Pound Cake – Bundt Cake

-Why make this pound recipe
+Why make this pound cake recipe

 Ingredients and substitutes

 - All-purpose flour – Yes, this cake needs no special cake flour or otherwise.
 Just plain old all-purpose flour works just as well.
-If self-raising flour is all you have, use it but reduce the baking powder and baking soda by half.
+If self-raising flour is all you have, use it, but reduce the baking powder and baking soda by half.

-- Butter – You need butter in this recipe to hold the fruit together, oil won’t give you that firm texture.
+- Butter – You need butter in this recipe to hold the fruit together; oil won’t give you that firm texture.

-- Sour Cream – Gives the cake that soft moist texture as well as a soft tender crumb to the cake.
+- Sour Cream – Gives the cake that soft, moist texture as well as a soft, tender crumb to the cake.
 If you can’t find sour cream, you can use cream cheese or yogurt as well.

 - Eggs – Always use large eggs when baking.
 A large egg should be around 50 to 60 grams in weight.